barryclark/jekyll-now/_posts/2015-7-22-Importing-Multiple-Tables-Using-Sqoop.md

 You can find the code for the project [here][3].

-Hopefully you can find it useful as a starting point.
+Hopefully you will find it useful as a starting point.